 "Dean and Big Tommy took care of a custom pipe configuration for me in less than an hour.
 Super great guys to deal with and they know their plumbing."

 "Today, my house flooded because the toilet valve busted.
-Staten plumbing arrived quickly and the plumber, John, was friendly and fixed the issue right away.
+Staten Plumbing HVAC Electric arrived quickly and the plumber, John, was friendly and fixed the issue right away.
 I would highly recommend this professional business."

 "Excellent service and promptly responded to request for immediate service.
 Dean and Antwan were very professional and personable.
 Highly recommend."